 2. When’s the last time you cleaned or replaced your Air Filter?
 Your air filter should be replaced or properly cleaned at least once each mowing season (which can mean once each year, here in Florida, where some of us have to mow our lawns all year around).
 Take a look at your air filter, if it looks like time for a change or cleaning, it’s time.

 3. The problem may be in your Gas Tank.
 (Ethanol/Gasoline blend fuel goes “stale” in about 30 days, according to the technical advice of Briggs & Stratton.)
-If you don’t use a fuel treatment like Briggs & Stratton Fuel Stabilizer, replace the gas in your tank with fresh fuel.
+If you don’t use a fuel treatment like Briggs & Stratton Advanced Formula Fuel Treatment, replace the gas in your tank with fresh fuel.

 4. Check your Spark Plug.
 Good maintenance practice is to replace the spark plug in your mower each year.
 If you already replaced your spark plug this year, check it for being fouled/dirty, loose, or even a spark plug wire that’s disconnected.